Employer Support Awards

 The Tasman Scheme is a bilateral personnel activity between the ADF and the New Zealand Defence Force (NZDF).

-The Scheme seeks to reward selected ADF Reserve junior officers and ADF Reserve junior non-commissioned officers for their overall performance, dedication and commitment to Reserve service and to promote interoperability between the ADF and NZDF.
+The Scheme seeks to reward selected ADF SERCAT 3-5 junior officers and ADF SERCAT 3-5 junior non-commissioned officers (JNCO) for their overall performance, dedication and commitment to defence service and to promote interoperability between the ADF and NZDF.

-The Tasman Scheme allows selected ADF Reserve junior officers and junior non-commissioned officers to travel to New Zealand for up to a two-week secondment with a NZ military unit, preferably of capability similar to that of the ADF Reserve member’s unit.
+The Tasman Scheme allows selected ADF SERCAT 3-5 junior officers and JNCO to travel to New Zealand for up to a two-week secondment with the NZDF, preferably related to their military employment or profession.

 How do I apply?